jennisusannes/Falling_Angel/README.md

 # Demo / user manual

 Fly as long as possible.
+You get points for airtime.
-Avoid the ballons and the other flying obstacles, but make sure to get the coins!
-The coins are worth 10p.
+Avoid the balloons and the other flying obstacles, but make sure to get the coins!
+The coins are worth 20p.

 ![alt text](https://user-images.githubusercontent.com/72627273/115859416-726c0780-a430-11eb-8df7-8a1e29a2bb2d.gif)